 Budget cuts already have hit the Social Security Administration.
 In fact, a hiring freeze was implemented in 2011.
 According to the Center on Budget and Policy Priorities, the cuts “hampered SSA’s ability to perform its essential services,” including determining benefit eligibility and paying benefits accurately and on time.

-For example, as of June 2016, more than 1 million disability cases were pending, the highest backlog in the history of the agency.
+For example, as of April 2018, roughly 1 million disability cases were pending.
 Claimants typically have to wait more than a year to get a case resolved.

 17. The SSA Is Closing Field Offices

-Budget cuts to the Social Security Administration also are causing widespread field office closures, according to the CBPP.
-Between 2010 and 2016, the agency closed 64 field offices and 533 mobile offices.
+Budget cuts to the Social Security Administration have also caused widespread field office closures, according to the CBPP.
+Between 2011 and 2017, the agency closed at least 64 field offices, and it has closed over 500 mobile offices since 2010.

 Such closures affect people’s ability to apply for benefits, replace lost Social Security cards and report name changes, according to the CBPP.